magicmatatjahu/adi/README.md

 - Add fallback to the providers like in https://github.com/angular/angular/issues/13854
 - Implement something like ContextView from Loopback https://loopback.io/doc/en/lb4/Context.html#context-view
 - Implement something like `.of` or `createPortal` like in TypeDI - https://docs.typestack.community/typedi/#using-multiple-containers-and-scoped-containers
-- Think about creating modules from exports which is not imported, so they are not created before exporting
 - Hot module reloading for modules/providers/components - https://github.com/nestjs/nest/issues/7961, https://github.com/nestjs/nest/issues/442
 - Host and visibility in the old Angular2+ Injector - https://github.com/angular/angular/blob/a92a89b0eb127a59d7e071502b5850e57618ec2d/packages/docs/di/di_advanced.md#host--visibility
 - Config for binding in Loopback - https://loopback.io/doc/en/lb4/Context.html#configuration-by-convention